19hours/sg-statutes/Acts/Criminal Procedure Code.md

 [Act 19 of 2018 wef 17/09/2018]

-“signed” or “signature” and its grammatical variations, in relation to documents signed by a person who is a Judge, the Registrar of the Supreme Court, the Registrar of the State Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
+“signed” or “signature” and its grammatical variations has the same meaning as in section 2(1) of the Electronic Transactions Act (Cap.
 88);

-[Act 5 of 2014 wef 07/03/2014]

-[Act 42 of 2014 wef 01/01/2015]
+[Act 19 of 2018 wef 31/10/2018]

 “State Court” means any court constituted under the State Courts Act (Cap.
 321) for the administration of criminal justice;